 In addition to growing demand on the supply chain, technology is also advancing at a rapid pace and companies are struggling to stay cutting edge.
 The increasing performance advantages from current and emerging technologies will continue to fuel technological adaptation across the industry.

 It is vital that, in their dash to compete, companies remember that while new hardware offers many opportunities, each has downsides as well, which can be dangerous if not properly handled.

 Warehouses have an employee problem that needs to be addressed before it goes critical.
 According to the Bureau of Labor Statistics, the median age of workers in the transportation and warehousing industry is over 45.
 Warehousing and storage isn't much better, at 38.
 In both cases, the smallest age bracket was also the youngest, the 16-19 year range.

-On one level, this is not a problem as many companies need smarter employees, preferably ones fresh from college with degrees and experience on newer mechanics.
+On one level, this is not a problem as many companies need tenured, experienced employees in addition to smarter, more educated employees fresh from college with degrees and experience on newer mechanics.
 However, these numbers were also small - in some cases rivaling the amount of employees 65 and older.

 More troubling is the news regarding employee retention.
 Other data from BLS indicated that warehouse employees are leaving at a troubling rate.
 These tend to be the younger staff who see opportunities for better pay and hours elsewhere.

 Companies wishing to avoid an aging workforce need to spend more on employee hiring, training and retention.
-This will help avoid the worker shortage before it happens.
+This will help prevent a worker shortage before it happens.